git360Flip/nas_zero_w/README.md

 plugged into the USB port of your Raspberry Pi Zero W.

+## Last update: v0.1.4-alpha

+- Https for front-end & back-end
+- Http redirection to https
+- Access to page with hostname
+- Login feature with env variables
+- Production mode on Pi Zero W
+- Development mode
+- Docker compose to run all components of the project

+Only requirements on Pi Zero W are:

+1) Setup OS
+2) Install Docker
+3) Transfer a release of the project
+4) Run docker compose

 ## Requirements

 You need at least a Raspberry Pi Zero W to run this private NAS.